xopheS/DrivingTony/README.md

 Controls
 --------

--   &larr : move to the left
+-   &larr; : move to the left

--   &rarr  : move to the right
+-   &rarr;  : move to the right

--   &larr : flip up the vehicule
+-   &uarr; : flip up the vehicule

--   &larr : flip down the vehicule
+-   &darr; : flip down the vehicule

--   $SPACE$ : change vehicule orientation
+-   SPACE : change vehicule orientation

--   $Z$ : fire missiles (applicable only with the tank)
+-   Z : fire missiles (applicable only with the tank)

--   $E$ : jump
+-   E : jump

--   $Shift$ : brake
+-   Shift : brake

--   $R$ : restart level
+-   R : restart level

 Levels
 ------